The easiest way to create your own indices for ETFs

 Parity One is built to enable ETFs build and manage indices in-house in a cost effective manner while providing the necessary regulatory compliance and transparency of third party independent administration.

-Parity One is cost effective because it offers end to end functionality to manage indices in-house.
-This enables it to be cutting edge at the same time by offering advanced risk analysis and optimization techniques.
+- Parity One is cost effective because it offers end to end functionality to manage indices in-house.
+This enables it to be cutting edge at the same time by offering advanced risk analysis and optimisation techniques.

 Parity One is a game changer.
 Talk to us today to try it.